What We Publish

 If you have a book manuscript or proposal, we invite you to review our Author Guidelines below for more information.
 Please also see our Books in Series for current calls for proposals.

-If you have an article that you are looking to publish, please visit our Journals page to find the appropriate journal for your article’s subject matter, special issue calls for papers, and author guidelines specific to each journal.
+If you have an article that you wish to publish, please visit our Journals page to find the appropriate journal for your article’s subject matter, special issue calls for papers, and author guidelines specific to each journal.

 Whatever the outcome, we thank you for your interest in the publishing program of the University of Hawai‘i Press.